auth0-blog/firebase-auth0-nodeserver/README.md

 This is an implementation of a Node server that enables authentication of [Firebase](https://firebase.google.com/) after a user has logged into an app with [Auth0](https://auth0.com).

 The user should log into Auth0 on the client.
-The client app should then call the secure `/delegate/firebase` endpoint to acquire a Firebase token, which can be used to securely access Firebase real-time databases in the client app.
+The client app should then call the secure `/auth/firebase` endpoint to acquire a Firebase token, which can be used to securely access Firebase real-time databases in the client app.

+(The proposed use of this server is to build an app that will display dog information and allow people to comment on the dog breeds in real-time using Firebase.)

 ## Dependencies